MargXX/Bare-Metal-Drivers/README.md

 Every function in `bmp390.c` is covered: the compensation math, calibration parsing, configuration, data-ready polling, status reads, soft reset, and both read paths.
 Each is tested for its calculation or side effects, its input guards, and its behaviour when an I2C transaction fails.
 The suite runs in well under a second and is registered with CTest.

 **Test doubles.** `tests/bmp390_i2c_fake.c` models the sensor as a 256-byte register array.
 Reads serve consecutive registers from that array, matching the real burst auto-increment; writes land `{register, value}` pairs back into it.
 It validates the device address and bounds-checks every access, so a driver bug that talks to the wrong device or walks off the register map fails the test rather than passing silently.
-It also intercepts the soft-reset command and restores the datasheet power-on defaults.
+It also intercepts the soft-reset command and restores the power-on defaults observed on hardware, which are not in every case the values printed in the datasheet memory map.
+See [Datasheet Discrepancies](#datasheet-discrepancies).

 Two mechanisms make failure paths reachable.
 A transaction counter lets a test specify that the Nth I2C transaction should fail, which is how NAK handling is verified at each step of a multi-write sequence.
 Two independent flags control whether a simulated reset signals completion and whether it actually restores register defaults, which is how the reset timeout and the reset verification step are tested.

-`tests/systick_fake.c` provides a settable millisecond counter with rollover-safe elapsed-time arithmetic.
-Each simulated I2C transaction advances that clock, which models real bus latency and lets polling loops reach a genuine timeout instead of spinning forever.

 **Test design.** Expected values are derived independently rather than by re-running the code under test: compensation results are hand-computed, and calibration coefficients are transcribed separately from the datasheet quantization table.
 Two calibration fixtures are used.
 The primary one is synthetic, with byte values chosen so that an index slip, a byte-order swap, or a missing sign extension produces an obviously wrong coefficient rather than a plausible one.
 The second is a 21-byte blob captured from the physical sensor, kept as a differently-shaped input.
 Floating-point comparisons use a relative tolerance, since the coefficients span roughly twenty orders of magnitude.

+Independently derived expected values close one gap but not all of them.
+Where the fake models device *behaviour* rather than supplying input data, that model is itself derived from the datasheet, so a fake and a driver written from the same wrong page will agree with each other and pass.
+Device behaviour encoded in the fake is treated as an assumption to be confirmed against hardware, not as ground truth.

 ### Layer 2: hardware-in-the-loop